-- Turn towards instead of away – Partners tend to make small bids for each other’s attention.
+- Turn toward instead of away – Partners tend to make small bids for each other’s attention.
 For example, one might notice something and point it out.
 If the other partner acknowledges this and responds, then this is turning toward.
 If the partner continues doing what they’re doing then this is an example of turning away.

 - The positive perspective – This sentiment overrides moments when negative things are happening.
 This only occurs when 1-3 are working well in the relationship.
-Gottman calls this a buffer to irritability and emotional distance.
+Gottman (2015) calls this a buffer to irritability and emotional distance.

 - Manage conflict – Friendship is the basis for regulating conflict.
 Couples who have the first three ingredients tend to use humor and affection during conflict.
 Sixty-nine percent of conflicts are never solved.
 They’re perpetual problems that exist in every relationship.